Trustworthy Language Model (TLM) - Quickstart

 }

-For example, TLM returns a high score when the LLM/RAG/Agent’s response is accurate:
+For example, TLM returns a high score when your LLM’s response is confidently accurate:

 and TLM.get_trustworthiness_score()

-To show how TLM trustworthiness scores can catch low-quality model outputs, let’s consider a dataset of various Space-related trivia questions.
-We can use each question as a prompt for TLM (just as you would with any other LLM) and record its response and associated trustworthiness score.
+Here we consider an example dataset of Space-related trivia questions.
+We use each question as a prompt for TLM (just as you would with any other LLM) and record its response with the associated trustworthiness score.

 import pandas as pd